gdoor-org/gdoor-org.github.io/buy.md

 <img src="./assets/images/doc-esp32.png" height="200px"/>
 </div>

-# Buying the GDOOR Bus Adapter
+# Buying the GDoor Bus Adapter

-Production costs for the GDOOR bus adapter, incl. shipping and taxes, are ~ 40€ to 50€ for 5 adapters (Minimum Order Quantity).
+Production costs for the GDoor bus adapter, incl. shipping and taxes, are ~ 40€ to 50€ for 5 adapters (Minimum Order Quantity).
 Additionally you need an ESP32 (~ 10€) (e.g. [Buy here](https://www.az-delivery.de/en/products/esp32-d1-mini)).

-The GDOOR project is a non profit project by home automation enthusiasts.
+The GDoor project is a non profit project by home automation enthusiasts.
 We do not directly sell the hardware adapter, but we tried to make it very easy to procure one yourself, fully assembled.